josephkern/pycky/README.md

-Determines the dependencies of a python source files using the internal python AST(Abstract Source Tree) rather than regular expressions.
+Determines the dependencies of python source files using the internal python AST(Abstract Source Tree) rather than regular expressions.

 This is much more accurate and less tiring than running: